Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 Damages

 Lastly, there must be actual damages that result from the rear-end auto accident in order to bring a claim of negligence.
-There is a requirement that Florida Courts have forcing a plaintiff to demonstrate a monetary loss.
-There are additional damages that can be sought in addition to an actual monetary loss, including lost wages, property damage, loss of future earning, and pain and suffering.
-As indicated above, Florida follows a comparative negligence theory, which means that a defendant can present evidence of a plaintiff’s negligent contribution in the accident and have a reduced award against based on the plaintiff’s actions.
+There is a requirement that Florida Courts have to force a plaintiff to demonstrate a monetary loss.
+There are additional damages that can be sought in addition to an actual monetary loss, including lost wages, property damage, loss of future earnings, and pain and suffering.
+As indicated above, Florida follows a comparative negligence theory, which means that a defendant can present evidence of a plaintiff’s negligent contribution in the accident and have a reduced award based on the plaintiff’s actions.

 Rear-End Presumption

-In 2012, Florida’s Supreme Court decided on extremely critical issue.
+In 2012, Florida’s Supreme Court decided on an extremely critical issue.
 The court took a look at a problem dealing with rear-end collisions here in the state.
-Their ruling made a significant change to laws that govern automobile accidents involving rear-endings.
+Their ruling made a significant change to laws that govern automobile accidents involving rear endings.
 Historically, such accidents were presumed the fault of the driver to the rear of the collision.
 The presumption has existed for as long as it has because the driver of the vehicle that was rear-ended, for the most part, could not see what the cause of the accident was.
 The seemingly obvious fix to determining fault was to place it with the rear vehicle as they were in the best position to avoid causing the collision.
 In essence, what the Florida Supreme Court has done in their decision, is allowed an opportunity for rear-end drivers involved in rear-end auto accidents to challenge the long-standing presumption.

 Rear-End Accidents – Breach of Duty of Care